CO2SYS/CO2-System/README.md

 # CO2-System

 Software to calculate marine CO2 system variables and propagate uncertainties, unique in the ability to input carbonate ion concnetrations (CO3).
+CO2Sys was inititally developed by Lewis and Wallace (1998) for MS DOS, later adapted for MS Excel and MATLAB by Pierrot (2006).
+The code was vectorized, refined, and optimized for computational speed by van Heuven (2011).
+Options for error propagation were added recently by Orr et al. (2018).
+This software differs from previous versions only in its ability to handle carbonate ion concentration as an input parameter.

 ## Citation